localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 {{</tab>}}
 {{</tabpane>}}

-Requests from the *application* container to `<bucket-name>.s3.<region>.localhost.localstack.cloud:4566/<key>`, will reach the LocalStack container.
+To access LocalStack resources from the *application* container, you can make requests to the following address format: `<bucket-name>.s3.<region>.localhost.localstack.cloud:4566/<key>`.
+This will ensure that the requests reach the LocalStack container.

 {{<alert title="Note">}}
-We suggest using a private IP address range for your containers, such as 10.0.0.0/8 since this does not conflict with IP addresses assigned by Docker.
+For optimal configuration, we recommend using a private IP address range, such as 10.0.0.0/8, for your containers.
+This helps avoid conflicts with IP addresses assigned by Docker.
-Also avoid using `X.X.X.1` as this often represents the host within that subnet.
+Additionally, it's advisable to avoid using `X.X.X.1` as an IP address, as it is commonly reserved for the host within that subnet.
 {{</alert>}}

 ## From a separate host